swang1021/rocvb/README.md

 ## Technical details

-See the function documentation in R for statistical details.
+See the function documentation and help in R for statistical details.

 ---